Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Introduction

 \section{Introduction}

-In recent years, computer security has attracted significant attention.
-Security and trustworthiness have become essential factors in the design of modern processor hardware.
-Leakage channels are classified according to the threat model: Side channels refer to the accidental leakage of sensitive data by a trusted party, while covert channels use internal trojan process stealthily deliver secret information to spy even when the underlying system security policy explicitly prohibits any such interaction \cite{DepartmentofDefense1985}.
-Many side and covert channels have been utilized to break various encryption algorithms to leak private keys \cite{Gullasch2011,Percival2005,Bonneau2006,Acicmez2006,Osvik2006a}.
-Among these covert and side channels, the time-based channels are the most frequently used and the most difficult to detect and defend.
-Caches are the most regularly used resources for attackers to build time channels.
-Because: (1) Caches are the most commonly used shared resource, the execution of the programs cannot be separated from the CPU, and caches are vital components to improve the efficiency of the CPU.
-(2) Caches are at a lower level in the system.
-Using caches to build covert and side channels can bypass many high-level isolation mechanisms, such as virtual environments' logical isolation.
-(3) Different cache behaviors have rich time characteristics, which are relatively easy to collect.
+In recent years, computer security has attracted significant attention, and security and trustworthiness have become essential factors in the design of modern processor hardware.
+Leakage channels are classified according to the threat model: side channels refer to the accidental leakage of sensitive data by a trusted party, while covert channels use internal trojan processes to stealthily deliver secret information to a spy even when the underlying system security policy explicitly prohibits any such activity \cite{DepartmentofDefense1985}.
+Many side and covert channels have been used to break various encryption algorithms and leak private keys \cite{Gullasch2011,Percival2005,Bonneau2006,Osvik2006a}.
+Among these covert and side channels, time-based channels are the most frequently used and the most difficult to detect and defend against.
+Caches are the regularly used resources for attackers to build time-based channels, because different cache behaviors have rich time characteristics that are relatively easy to collect.

+To date, there has been a large amount of research using caches to construct timing-based channels and leak private data \cite{Osvik2006a,Yarom2014,Xiong2020c,Briongos2019,Liu2015}.
+The majority of these exploit the timing difference between cache hits and cache misses.
+However, we believe that cache misses (or cache hits) for cache lines in different \emph{states also have time differences that can be used as covert timing channels}.
+Based on this view, we focus on other time characteristics of the cache (e.g., cache misses).